§ 416.924a. Considerations in determining disability for children.

 (a) Basic considerations.
-We consider all relevant information (i.e., evidence) in your case record.
-The evidence in your case record may include information from medical sources, such as your pediatrician, other physician, psychologist, or qualified speech-language pathologist; other medical sources not listed in § 416.913(a), such as physical, occupational, and rehabilitation therapists; and nonmedical sources, such as your parents, teachers, and other people who know you.
+We consider all evidence in your case record (see § 416.913).
+The evidence in your case record may include information from medical sources (such as your pediatrician or other physician; psychologist; qualified speech-language pathologist; and physical, occupational, and rehabilitation therapists) and nonmedical sources (such as your parents, teachers, and other people who know you).

-(1) Medical evidence—(i) General.
+(1) Medical evidence —(i) General.
 Medical evidence of your impairment(s) must describe symptoms, signs, and laboratory findings.
 The medical evidence may include, but is not limited to, formal testing that provides information about your development or functioning in terms of standard deviations, percentiles, percentages of delay, or age or grade equivalents.
-It may also include opinions from medical sources about the nature and severity of your impairments.
-(See § 416.927.)
+It may also include opinions from medical sources about the nature and severity of your impairments. ( See § 416.920c.)

-(2) Information from other people.
+(2) Statements from nonmedical sources.
 Every child is unique, so the effects of your impairment(s) on your functioning may be very different from the effects the same impairment(s) might have on another child.
 Therefore, whenever possible and appropriate, we will try to get information from people who can tell us about the effects of your impairment(s) on your activities and how you function on a day-to-day basis.
 These other people may include, but are not limited to:

 (i) Your parents and other caregivers.
 Your parents and other caregivers can be important sources of information because they usually see you every day.
 In addition to your parents, other caregivers may include a childcare provider who takes care of you while your parent(s) works or an adult who looks after you in a before-or after-school program.